Why Do Men Sleep Better Than Women?

 Earlier research in this area proposed a significant influence of ovarian steroids in females on sleep-wake cycles and, though not as profound, an influence of testicular steroids in males.
 Later studies confirmed that there is a relationship between sleep and testosterone levels, although it is more difficult to identify in men.

-Ovarian Sex Steroids and Sleep
+Ovarian Sex Hormones and Sleep

 In addition to age-related changes, physiological changes in a woman’s body could potentially cause poor sleep quality.
 These changes include hormonal fluctuations during the menstrual cycle, pregnancy, postpartum, and menopause.